Skip to main content

 Manual Flow

-Draft in the Input Sheet.
-A working area where you and your team fill in records completely at your own pace.
+1. Draft in the Input Sheet.
+A working area where you and your team fill in rows completely at your own pace.

 💡 Why This Matters: Certifier checks your Microsoft Excel sheet every 15 minutes.
 There's a small chance that the automation may fire on incomplete data, causing skipped or erroneous entries.

-By preparing rows in the Input Sheet and only moving finished rows into the Live Sheet, you ensure Certifier always receives complete, valid records.
+By preparing rows in the Input Sheet and only moving finished rows into the Live Sheet, you ensure Certifier always receives complete, valid rows.

 Step-by-Step Setup